Macau Anglican College

 Macau Anglican College (MAC; 聖公會中學; Colégio Anglicano de Macau) is a private Christian school in Taipa, Macau.
 Macau Anglican College was established in 2002 and provides education from kindergarten to senior secondary.
 It is an Anglican Foundation College, meaning it receives professional advice and financial backing from the Anglican Church in Hong Kong.

 The college employs a large number of Christian teachers from many Christian denominations.
-It works closely with the Education and Youth Affairs Bureau (DSEJ) and students' parents who are represented by a Parent–School Association.
+It works closely with the Education and Youth Affairs Bureau (DSEDJ) and students' parents who are represented by a Parent–School Association.

 As of 2021, the school had 1460 students.

 History

 It was formerly known in English as Sheng Kung Hui Primary School.